How to Visit Lhoka?

 Besides, credit cards such as Master Card, Federal Card, Visa, American Express, JCB and Diners Card are also available for certain ATMs, hotels, and department stores. >>See more about Tibet currency and money

 Tsedang Shopping Tips

 Tsedang is everything that you can dream of when it comes to culture seekers and history buffs, but not as good if you're a boom shopper.
 One reason for this is that there is no shopping mall in this area, instead, you will see various "shopping centers" in most of the hotels.
-A common problem with all tourists is "where can we buy souvenirs?", well, the answer to that is to explore the streets of Tsedang itself!
-A variety of stalls and shops are scattered throughout the city, some hidden and come out in the open.
+A common problem with all tourists is "Where can we buy souvenirs?", well, the answer to that is to explore the streets of Tsedang itself!
+A variety of stalls and shops are scattered throughout the city.
 The most famous specialties are Tibetan incense and Jiacha walnuts.

 Tibetan incense is indispensable to Tibetan people's lives.
 People use it to worship Buddha and drive away evil spirits.
 There are many varieties of Tibetan incense, which are developed by Tibetan physicians according to the methods recorded in Tibetan medicine books.
 Tibetan incense from Minzhulin Monastery is very famous in Tibet.

 Jiacha walnuts are known throughout the Tibetan plateau for their thin skin, large size, tender walnut meat, full flesh, and mellow and sweet walnut meat.
 They are tributes of the Dalai Lama and dignitaries in the past.

 Yandrok, an air-dried meat made from beef or mutton is a classic souvenir.
 It is dried near the Yandrok Lake area, a perfect spot to absorb all those natural salt and minerals into the meat itself while it dries, giving it a unique taste.